 “I Miss The Old Kanye” But I Still Love Kanye

-On a fan coming to terms with ‘I still love Kanye’ despite the artist’s most recent rants and provocations
+On a fan coming to terms with ‘I still love Kanye’ throughout the artist’s past rants and most recent revelation

 She take my money when I’m in need